Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

-In the last exercise, we completed full CRUD using:
+In the last exercise, we implemented full CRUD using:

 - `POST`, `GET`, `PUT`, and `DELETE`
-- Route parameters, query strings, and JSON body binding
+- Route parameters and JSON body binding

-So far, our API accepts any data — even invalid or empty values.
+So far, our API accepts any data — even blank names, negative prices, or missing fields.
+That’s not good for real-world applications.

-Now, we’ll learn how to protect our API by:

-- Rejecting bad input (e.g., empty names, negative prices)
+Let’s fix that by adding **validation rules** to the model.
+This helps the API:

+- Reject bad or incomplete data
-- Returning clear error messages and `400 Bad Request` responses
+- Return clear error messages
-- Writing simple, automatic validations using attributes in the model

-This builds real-world habits.
-For example:

-- A shopping cart shouldn’t allow products with no name or price below 0
-- Users should see helpful error messages when they send bad input

-In your existing `Item` class, add **Data Annotations** to enforce rules.

-Go to the bottom of your `Program.cs` and update the `Product` class like this:
+- Accept only meaningful, valid input

+We can do this by adding **data annotations** to our model.
+These are small tags that enforce validation rules when data is sent to the server.

+Here’s an updated `Item` class with validation rules:

 ```cs
 public class Item